An

 dialogues in it and the sound effects but

-the writing is a little bad.
+the writing is a little bad in certain spots.

 The acting is